 Program Faculty and Facilities

-The CRM program has four Anthropology faculty members who teach, advise, and serve as directors of student research.
+The CRM program has five faculty members who teach, advise, and serve as directors of student research.

 SSU faculty in other departments regularly teach, and serve as thesis committee members, for CRM students.
 These include Affiliated Faculty members: